How to Choose a Homeowner’s Insurance Policy for the First TimeJuly 17, 2019

 Home buyers usually receive a big packet of information from their lender with marketing materials from various service providers.
 They also get inundated with mailers for quite some time after their home purchase.

 Some of these service offerings may include things like home warranties.
 An insurance policy shouldn’t be looked at as a home warranty.
 There may be things covered by a home warranty that are excluded on a homeowners insurance policy.

 However, some of the most valuable parts of a home warranty product may be available through an insurance policy for a much more affordable price.
+Also, homeowners insurance covers some damage to your home, but can cover more with endorsements and add-ons.
 So, when it comes time to choose a homeowner’s insurance policy, don’t forget to ask your agent about add-ons.

 Equipment breakdown, or boiler and machinery coverage, is a valuable insurance coverage for hotels, restaurants, farms, and even homes.
 More and more insurance companies are offering equipment breakdown coverage for appliances, heating and cooling systems and other components in the home.